Monday, March 4, 2024

 There is also the whole issue of migrating or transferring a site.

 If you are lucky, the vendors will do this bit for you.
 Otherwise, you need information from your current vendor and your new vendor for the values to be inserted into these records.
 These are kind of like traffic cops.
 They connect domain, website and email wherever you have them maintained.
-If, for example, your domain is at one vendor and your website at another, you need someone to direct traffic from your domain to where your website is stored.
+If, for example, your domain is at one vendor and your website at another, you need to direct traffic from your domain to where your website is being hosted/stored.

 These records include: